Created for expats living in Japan

 Website: https://minato-nihongo.blogspot.com/p/japanese-classes.html

-Address: Multiple venues (please check the website)
+Address: Multiple venues (Please check the website)

 To meet the eligibility requirements for these classes, you would need to be a Minato-ku resident over the age of 18 and planning to stay in Japan for over a year.
 Even if you are not a Minato-ku resident, you can still be eligible to apply if you work or attend school there.
 The classes are divided into two levels and are designed for beginners.
 You can choose a three or four months course.
 Please note that lessons are held once a week in the classroom and once a week online.
 The tuition for three and four-month courses is the same: 1000 yen per course.